duderdice/BCBSNC-BillingAppPrototype/README.md

     ```ionic cordova build android```

-3. Run applicaiton using ONE of the following two commands:
+3. Run application using ONE of the following two commands:

     ```ionic cordova run android``` android emulated device should already be running